Mechanical Freezing Systems

 Flat Belt Tunnel Freezer

 The belt is flat the entire length of the freezer.
-Can be LN2 or CO2
+It can be LN2 or CO2

 Multi-pass Tunnel Freezer

 The belt is flat the entire length of the freezer, but there are three (or more) stacked belts.
-At the end of the first tier, the product is discharged to the second tier and returned to the entrance end of the freezer and discharged again onto the third tier and conveyed back to the exit end of the freezer.
-Can be LN2 or CO2
+At the end of the first tier, the product is discharged to the second tier, returned to the entrance end of the freezer, discharged again onto the third tier, and conveyed back to the exit end.
+It can be LN2 or CO2

 The conveyor system is made up of three or more short inclined belts, which tumble the product from one flight to the next.
 This is excellent for small food products that tend to freeze together when touching.
-By keeping the individual pieces of food product in motion, large volumes of small food products such as diced meats, berries or vegetables can be individually quick frozen (IQF).
-Can be LN2 or CO2
+By keeping the individual pieces of food product in motion, large volumes of small food products such as diced meats, berries, or vegetables can be individually quickly frozen (IQF).
+It can be LN2 or CO2

 Immersion Freezer

-Food product is conveyed through a bath of liquid nitrogen.
-It is the fastest heat transfer rate available in cryogenic freezing, but is characterized by lower cryogen efficiency rates (higher nitrogen usage) than those achieved with other types of tunnels.
-However, LN2 immersion freezers mated to spiral freezers (either cryogenic and mechanical) have proven to be highly effective in increasing productivity and yield (reduced dehydration costs) and preventing damage to the bottom of the food product from the spiral belt.
+The food product is conveyed through a bath of liquid nitrogen.
+It is the fastest heat transfer rate available in cryogenic freezing but is characterized by lower cryogen efficiency rates (higher nitrogen usage) than those achieved with other types of tunnels.
+However, LN2 immersion freezers mated to spiral freezers (either cryogenic or mechanical) have proven to be highly effective in increasing productivity and yield (reduced dehydration costs) and preventing damage to the bottom of the food product from the spiral belt.
 LN2 only.

 Spiral Freezer

 The outward appearance of the spiral is that of a large square box.
 Inside, the belt spirals around a center drum, each layer a few inches higher.
-Product is normally fed into the bottom of the spiral, and exits at the top of the box.
+The product is normally fed into the bottom of the spiral and exits at the top of the box.
 Although heat transfer rates are slower than other cryogenic equipment, this unit can contain as much as 450 feet of belt, allowing for very high production rates.
-Can be LN2 or CO2
+It can be LN2 or CO2

 Cabinet (Batch) Freezer

-Looks like a large cabinet.
+It looks like a large cabinet.
 Food product is loaded onto trays, slid into a rack, and the rack is pushed into the freezer.
-Rack and product is removed from cabinet after freezing is complete.
-The unit is takes up very little floor space, but production is usually limited to a few hundred pounds per hour.
-Although this is not an inline freezer, its relative low cost and versatility make this unit a favorite of start-up processors and new product development projects.
-Can be LN2 or CO2
+The rack and product are removed from the cabinet after freezing is complete.
+The unit takes up very little floor space, but production is usually limited to a few hundred pounds per hour.
+Although this is not an inline freezer, its relatively low cost and versatility make this unit a favorite of start-up processors and new product development projects.
+It can be LN2 or CO2

 Tumbler